mariangace/pixel-effects-JS/README.md

 Pixel Effects with JS

-To see projects alive go to:
+To see live projects go to:

 [pixels.bunnycoding.com](https://pixels.bunnycoding.com/):